-Linux and Unix unzip command
+Linux unzip command

-unzip will list, test, or extract files from a ZIP archive, commonly found on MS-DOS systems.
-The default behavior (with no options) is to extract into the current directory (and subdirectories below it) all files from the specified ZIP archive.
-A companion program, zip, creates ZIP archives; both programs are compatible with archives created by PKWAREE'sPKZIP and PKUNZIP for MS-DOS, but in many cases the program options or default behaviors differ.PKZIP and PKUNZIP for MS-DOS, but in many cases the program options or default behaviors differ.
+unzip lists, tests, or extracts files from archives of the zip format, which are most commonly found on MS-DOS and Windows systems.
+The default behavior (with no options) is to extract into the current directory (and possibly the subdirectories below it) all files from the specified zip archive.
+A companion program, zip, creates zip archives.
+Both zip and unzip are compatible with archives created by PKWARE's PKZIP and PKUNZIP programs for MS-DOS.

-unzip [-Z] [-cflptTuvz[abjnoqsCKLMVWX$/:]] file[.zip] [file(s) ...] [-x xfile(s) ...] [-d exdir]
+unzip [-Z] [-cflptTuvz[abjnoqsCDKLMUVWX$/:^]] file[.zip] [file(s) ...] [-x xfile(s) ...] [-d exdir]

 |-Z||zipinfo mode.
-If the first option on the command line is -Z, the remaining options are taken to be zipinfo options.
-See the appropriate manual page for a description of these options.|
+If the first option on the command line is -Z, the remaining options are taken to be zipinfo options.|

 |-A||[OS/2, Unix DLL] print extended help for the DLL's programming interface (API).|

-|-c||extract files to stdout/screen ("CRT").
+|-c||extract files to stdout/screen ("the CRT").
 This option is similar to the -p option except that the name of each file is printed as it is extracted, the -a option is allowed, and ASCII-EBCDIC conversion is automatically performed if appropriate.
 This option is not listed in the unzip usage screen.|

 |-f||freshen existing files, i.e., extract only those files that already exist on disk and that are newer than the disk copies.
-By default unzip queries before overwriting, but the -o option may be used to suppress the queries.
-Note that under many operating systems, the TZ (timezone) environment variable must be set correctly in order for -f and -u to work properly (under Unix the variable is usually set automatically).
+By default, unzip queries before overwriting, but the -o option may be used to suppress the queries.
+Note that under many operating systems, the TZ (timezone) environment variable must be set correctly for -f and -u to work properly (under Unix the variable is usually set automatically).
 The reasons for this are somewhat subtle but have to do with the differences between DOS-format file times (always local time) and Unix-format times (always in GMT/UTC) and the necessity to compare the two.
-A typical TZ value is "PST8PDT" (US Pacific time with automatic adjustment for Daylight Savings Time or "summer time").|
+A typical TZ value is "PST8PDT" (US Pacific time with automatic adjustment for Daylight Savings Time).|

 |-l||list archive files (short format).
 The names, uncompressed file sizes and modification dates and times of the specified files are printed, along with totals for all files specified.
-If UnZip was compiled with OS2_EAS defined, the -l option also lists columns for the sizes of stored OS/2 extended attributes (EAs) and OS/2 access control lists (ACLs).
-In addition, the zipfile comment and individual file comments (if any) are displayed.
+If unzip was compiled with OS2_EAS defined, the -l option also lists columns for the sizes of stored OS/2 extended attributes (EAs) and OS/2 access control lists (ACLs).
+Also, the zipfile comment and individual file comments (if any) are displayed.
 If a file was archived from a single-case file system (for example, the old MS-DOS FAT file system) and the -L option was given, the filename is converted to lowercase and is prefixed with a caret (^).|

-|-p||extract files to pipe (stdout).
+|-p||extract files to pipe (standard output, stdout).
 Nothing but the file data is sent to stdout, and the files are always extracted in binary format, just as they are stored (no conversions).|

 |-t||test archive files.
 This option extracts each specified file in memory and compares the CRC (cyclic redundancy check, an enhanced checksum) of the expanded file with the original file's stored CRC value.|